 Hübener’s short life was shaped by the rise of fascism in Germany.
 The Nazis changed nearly every facet of everyday life for Germans, and the boy was no exception.
 A devoted Boy Scout, he was forced to become part of the Hitler Youth, the youth arm of the Nazi Party, when the Nazis banned the organization in 1935.

-None of this sat well with Hübener, and in 1938, when he was 13 years old, he quit the Hitler Youth when they participated in Kristallnacht, a night of terror during with Nazi sympathizers destroyed synagogues, set fire to Jewish property and attacked Jews.
+None of this sat well with Hübener, and in 1938, when he was 13 years old, he quit the Hitler Youth when they participated in Kristallnacht, a night of terror during which Nazi sympathizers destroyed synagogues, set fire to Jewish property and attacked Jews.

 He was disturbed by other changes, too.
 A member of The Church of Jesus Christ of Latter-day Saints, he watched as the leader of his church joined the Nazi Party and the congregation became increasingly supportive of the Third Reich.
 It was a common move for Mormon churches in Germany and occupied countries, as many congregations worried they might be persecuted by the Nazis, too.